biopython/biopython.github.io/wiki/Download.md

     need a C compiler supported by distutils, gcc will work fine on UNIX-like platforms.
 This is not needed on Windows if using the install programs provided above.
-On Mac OS, we recommend you install Apple's XCode *including* the 10.4 SDK.
+On Mac OS, we recommend you install Apple's XCode *including* the 10.4 SDK if offered.
 -   [NumPy (Numerical Python)](http://numpy.scipy.org/).
 Note that until Biopython 1.49, Biopython used the older Numeric library.
 We have tested NumPy 1.1 to 1.5 with Biopython.